 A New York woman (who doesn't really have an apartment) apprentices for a dance company (though she's not really a dancer) and throws herself headlong into her dreams, even as the possibility of realizing them dwindles.

 A teenage girl with nothing to lose joins a traveling magazine sales crew, and gets caught up in a whirlwind of hard partying, law bending and young love as she criss-crosses the Midwest with a band of misfits.

-Love, life, and the struggles of a mother bringing up a son in the the early 70's.
+Love, life, and the struggles of a mother bringing up a son in the the late 70's.
 The ignorance of a free spirit against the needs of a young man trying to find his true character and beliefs.
 Living in a bohemian household shared with 3 like minded spirited people to help pay the rent, his mother tries to establish bonds that he cannot deal with.
 She cannot deal with his inability to talk, and enlists the help of other females in his life to share the burden of his upbringing.
 Slowly life unravels for them all without understanding how.
 In spite of their perceived struggles, they all go on to live defined lives without any serious consequences.Written by

 When Dorothea and William dance to music by the Talking Heads, William places the tonearm's needle on the first track, but the song that plays, "The Big Country", is actually the last track on the album shown, "More Songs About Buildings and Food".
 See more »

 45 of 86 people found this review helpful.